- About this policy

 Net zero carbon emissions: Increasing the number of journeys taken using active transport modes reduces the number of car vehicle kilometres travelled, reducing carbon emissions from transport.

-Sustainable growth: Evidence shows that increased active travel levels bring economic benefits to local centres as people tend to stay longer, visit more shops and destinations, and spend more when arriving by active modes.
+Sustainable growth: Evidence shows that increased active travel levels bring economic benefits to local centres as people tend to stay longer, visit more shops and destinations, and spend more when arriving by active travel modes.
 Over 80% of business improvement districts agreed that improved walking and cycling facilities attract more visitors to economic centres in a recent survey for Transport for London.
 It is increasingly recognised that improved active mode provision can support the viability of local high streets.

 Well-connected communities: Our measures will support an integrated, high-quality cycle and footpath network in Surrey, connecting communities with opportunities.
-Access by active modes and other personal mobility options to local centres and high streets will be improved.
+Access by active travel modes and other personal mobility options to local centres and high streets will be improved.
 This will increase opportunities for people to access their everyday needs locally using affordable transport and improve social mobility.
 We will support measures to make bicycle ownership as accessible and affordable as possible to reduce the barrier of lack of access experienced by some members of the community.

 Clean air and excellent quality of life: Making journeys using active transport modes improves health and wellbeing whilst reducing the impacts of traffic on communities.
 This leads to improved air and noise quality and more attractive local environments that support residents to live, work, play, socialise and move within their neighbourhood, enabling thriving communities.
 Our measures will also enable people to better access green spaces and the countryside, improving quality of life.

-We will build on our existing our Woking Cycle Demonstration Town investment, Sustainable Transport Packages, District and Borough Forward Programmes and will use the Local Cycling and Walking Infrastructure Plan (LCWIP) process to identify and prioritise key routes and improvements required to support travel by active and personal mobility options.
+We will build on our Woking Cycle Demonstration Town investment, Sustainable Transport Packages, District and Borough Forward Programmes and will use the Local Cycling and Walking Infrastructure Plan (LCWIP) process to identify and prioritise key routes and improvements required to support travel by active and personal mobility options.
 Our aim will be to provide a safe, attractive, accessible and connected network linking residential areas to key destinations such as high streets and local centres, schools, employment centres, healthcare and public transport stops and stations.

 Successful delivery of Active Travel and Personal Mobility will require strong links with other Policy Areas, particularly Planning for Place, Demand Management for Cars, Demand Management for Goods Vehicles and Efficient Network Management.